ovgu-FINken/multi_robot_path_planning/collvoid-melodic/README.md

 - [PyYAML](https://pypi.org/project/PyYAML/): with `pip install PyYAML` (alternatively, see [here](https://pyyaml.org/wiki/PyYAML))

 ### Installation
-*A step by step series of examples that tell you how to get a development env running.
-End with an example of getting some data out of the system.*
   1. Clone the DrivingSwarm repository:
   ```
   ~$ git clone https://github.com/ovgu-FINken/DrivingSwarm.git